vitessio/website/content/en/docs/overview/whatisvitess.md

 featured: true
 ---

-Vitess is a database solution for deploying, scaling and managing large clusters of MySQL instances.
+Vitess is a database solution for deploying, scaling and managing large clusters of open-source database instances.
+It currently supports MySQL and MariaDB.
 It's architected to run as effectively in a public or private cloud architecture as it does on dedicated hardware.
-It combines and extends many important MySQL features with the scalability of a NoSQL database.
+It combines and extends many important SQL features with the scalability of a NoSQL database.
 Vitess can help you with the following problems:

-1. Scaling a MySQL database by allowing you to shard it, while keeping application changes to a minimum.
+1. Scaling a SQL database by allowing you to shard it, while keeping application changes to a minimum.
 2. Migrating from baremetal to a private or public cloud.
-3. Deploying and managing a large number of MySQL instances.
+3. Deploying and managing a large number of SQL database instances.

 Vitess includes compliant JDBC and Go database drivers using a native query protocol.
 Additionally, it implements the MySQL server protocol which is compatible with virtually any other language.